Sunday, 10 November 2019

 Don't assert yourself and be called "a bully".

-If you are one who is direct you might be labelled "a bully".
+If you are one who is direct and be labelled "a bully".

-Be humble but also cautious and risk being labelled a "bully".
+Be humble but also cautious and be labelled a "bully".

 Read that FYI again!